thaspert/week8/README.md

 We will learn some "raw" Javascript, though most web devs don't know much raw Javascript.
 They use code libraries that provide a higher level of abstraction.
 We will look at jQuery, the most popular of these.

+Go to http://localhost:3000/pages to start the Javascript tutorial for tonight.